Ernie O'Malley: Assistant chief of staff

-On 10 July, O'Malley was made acting assistant chief of staff, effectively second in command, by Liam Lynch who had assumed the position of IRA chief of staff when the split in the republican ranks was healed on 27 June.
+On 10 July 1922, O'Malley was made acting assistant chief of staff and was later appointed to the IRA army council.
+He was second-in-command to Liam Lynch, who had been confirmed as IRA chief of staff when the split in republican ranks was healed on 27 June.
 He was also appointed as head of the Eastern and Northern Command, covering the provinces of Ulster and Leinster.
 O'Malley was disenchanted with being placed over areas he did not know well, instead of going to the west or south where his fighting experience would be put to much better use.

-In September 1922, O'Malley pressed Lynch to implement Liam Mellows' proposed 10-Point Programme for the IRA, which would have seen them adopt Communist policies in an attempt to secure support from left-wing elements in Ireland.
+In September 1922, O'Malley pressed Lynch to implement Liam Mellows' proposed 10-Point Programme for the IRA, which would have seen it adopt communist policies in an attempt to secure support from left-wing elements in Ireland.
 However, even if O'Malley thought highly of Mellows, there is nothing in his civil war-focused writings to indicate that he supported the Communist thrust of Mellows' programme.

-On an inspection of the North in October, O'Malley was in South Armagh when he joined Frank Aiken (commander of the IRA's 4th Northern Division) and Pádraig Ó Cuinn (quartermaster-general) for a planned assault on Free State positions in Dundalk.
-Designed to rescue IRA prisoners from earlier attacks by Aiken, this operation, however, turned out to be abortive.
+During an inspection of the North, O'Malley was in South Armagh in October.
+He joined Frank Aiken (commander of the IRA's 4th Northern Division) and Pádraig Ó Cuinn (quartermaster-general) for a planned assault on Free State positions in Dundalk.
+This operation was designed to rescue IRA men imprisoned after earlier attacks launched by Aiken but it turned out to be abortive.

-O'Malley was forced to live a clandestine existence in Dublin, where he had to build up a new headquarters command staff.
-Moreover, effective military operations in the city were few and far between: O'Malley felt his men there lacked the spirit to carry out his orders, and he considered himself a glorified clerk.
+O'Malley was forced to live a clandestine existence in Dublin city, where Madge Clifford of Cumann na mBan was his full-time secretary and "adjutant", and had to build up a new headquarters command staff.
+Moreover, effective military operations in the city were few and far between: O'Malley felt his men there lacked the spirit to carry out his orders and he considered himself a glorified clerk.
 From the start, he was frustrated at being cooped up and seeing no action.
+Todd Andrews recorded that O'Malley hated being shut up in Dublin and would have excelled as a field commander.